petarov/java-app-icons/README.md

 }
 ```

 Or get the latest stable version into your POM file.
+See [SET ME UP](https://bintray.com/petarov/java-libs/java-app-icons) at JCenter.

 ```xml
 <dependency>